 Q. Why should U.S. taxpayers pay for this?

 A. The basis for RFE/RL's operations is that the first requirement of democracy is a well-informed citizenry.
 By promoting the free flow of information, RFE/RL supports the development of civil society and thus makes a contribution to long-term development and stability in the region we cover.

 It's hard to imagine a more direct, effective way of supporting human rights and promoting democracy and the rule of law.
-We reach over 23 million people in 21 countries with a budget of just under $93 million.
+We reach over 23 million people in 21 countries with a budget of just over $95 million.